jyoti1604/bharat-intern/README.md

 Wine Quality Prediction:
     The Wine Quality Prediction project aims to determine the quality of wines based on specific attributes using linear regression.
 By training a machine learning model on a dataset comprising various wine characteristics, the model can predict the quality rating of a given wine sample.
 The Jupyter notebook code offers insights into the data preprocessing, model training, and evaluation stages.

-Iris Flowers Classification:
-    This project focuses on the classification of different species of iris flowers using logistic regression.
-By considering the length of petals and sepals, the machine learning model can identify the species accurately.
-The Jupyter notebook code provides comprehensive explanations of the data preprocessing, model training, and classification process.

-All three projects are designed to demonstrate the application of  regression in specific domains, showcasing how it can be used effectively for prediction tasks.
+All two projects are designed to demonstrate the application of  regression in specific domains, showcasing how it can be used effectively for prediction tasks.
 By exploring the provided Jupyter notebook code, users can gain a deeper understanding of the implementation details and potentially apply similar techniques to their own projects.